dhis2-metadata/NCD_SF/docs/ncd_sf-design.md

 ![Section of volume of eye care consultations](resources/images/sf_009.png)

-Total cases of first and total cases of follow-up visits for hearing and ear care consultations, disaggregated by age category.
+The age category (0-17, 18-49, 50 years) is common throughout the data set and reduces the number of data elements to be reported.
 The total of first and follow-up visits should provide a real overall volume of patients attending the service.

-The age category (0-17, 18-49, 50 years) is common throughout the dataset and reduces the number of data elements to be reported.

 #### Eye conditions